z-lamb/JetsProject/README.md

 ###Operation/Description of how program works:
-Follow these instructions for proper operation of the program Be all classes are in the same package
+Follow these instructions for proper operation of the program Be sure all classes are in the same package
 See below for menu operation

 Jet Application is where the program runs